lnxjedi/gopherbot/doc/Quick-Start.md

 know is the blank space at the beginning of lines must be spaces, not tabs, and that alignment is important.
 For most of the sample files distributed with Gopherbot, removing the single `#` to uncomment lines will give you valid YAML.

+1. Download the latest **Gopherbot** for your platform at https://github.com/lnxjedi/gopherbot/releases
-1. Download and unzip the install archive to e.g. `<home directory>/gopherbot`
+2. Unzip the install archive to e.g. `<home directory>/gopherbot`
 1. Copy `conf/gopherbot.yaml.sample` to `conf/gopherbot.yaml`
 1. Obtain a 'bot token from https://\<your-team\>.slack.com/services/new/bot
 1. Edit `gopherbot.yaml`, uncommenting and updating yaml lines for at least `AdminUsers`, `DefaultChannels` (listing `general`, `random` and other channels), and `Protocol` configuration
 1. From the install directory, run `./gopherbot` or `./gopherbot.exe`
    * `gopherbot(.exe) -h` will give you a list of command-line options
-6. Once the 'bot is connected, invite your 'bot to `#general`, then type `help` and the 'bot will introduce itself, with information about sending commands to the robot
+7. Once the 'bot is connected, invite your 'bot to `#general`, then type `help` and the 'bot will introduce itself, with information about sending commands to the robot
 7. Pressing `ctrl-c` or telling the robot to `quit` will end the process

 ## Basic administration